faisalazam/DeployHub/openssl/README.md

 - Modify key size, passphrase, and expiration days in the script.
 - Update SANs in `certs/config/server.cnf` for your environment.

+## **Sharing .p12 Files with Private Keys**

+The industry standard involves:

+Generating a PKCS#12 (.p12) file that includes:
+The client certificate.
+The private key for that certificate.
+The certificate chain (including intermediate and root CA certificates if applicable).
+Securely sharing the .p12 file with the intended client systems or browsers.
+The .p12 format ensures that the private key, certificate, and chain are bundled in one file.
+The file is often protected with a strong password to ensure secure distribution.

 ## **Disclaimer**